-As I think more about it, this is really a problem with the nature of today’s journalism & reporting.
+As I think more about it, this is really a problem with the nature of today’s journalism and reporting.
 With any complex topic, such as life in a certain country or culture, there are innumerable perspectives… many positive, and many negative.
-Each and everyone one of these perspectives can only seen and appreciated through certain stories & themes.
-And yet, whenever the media reports foreign news, it’s usually regarding negative news & developments.
+Each and everyone one of these perspectives can only seen and appreciated through certain stories and themes.
+And yet, whenever the media reports foreign news, it’s usually regarding negative news.
 Feel-good stories are usually a fraction of the shocking and attention grabbing coverage that dominates international news.

-The people who actually live in such societies are able to read these stories, shake their heads in disgust, but still recognize that it represents only the extreme band of reality that ends up in the media.
+The people who actually live in such societies are able to read these stories, shake their heads in disgust, and still recognize that it represents only the extreme band of their reality.
 They still go through their daily lives, interacting with the 95% of people in any society who are simply normal.
-They have positive experiences with their friends & loved ones, which they cherish and wouldn’t give up for the world.
+They have positive experiences with their friends and loved ones, which they cherish and wouldn’t give up for the world.
 They read and hear about the feel-good stories from their society, which fill them with a sense of optimism and hope.
-They enjoy the glowing positives of their society, which they take as a given, but the rest of the world either doesn’t realize, appreciate or value
+They enjoy the glowing positives of their society, which they take as a given, but the rest of the world either doesn’t realize, appreciate or value.

-Even worse, many come to actually find themselves enjoying this warped perception.
-They start to find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
-That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence (depending on whom you ask).
+Even worse, many come to actually enjoy this warped perception.
+They find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
+That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence.
 They enjoy the zoo-like voyeurism of marveling at the most sensational aspects of other societies, while they themselves are secure in their own “normal” world.